 Bookify has a direct import feature similar to import Facebook, SmugMug, Instagram, etc. Open your project and select “Get Photos” from the top right of your page.
 Choose “Flickr” from the menu and log in to authorize access.
 Please keep in mind that, like the other import features, importing groups of 1000+ photos at a time may cause issues.
 If you have more than 1000 photos you would like to use for your book project, we recommend importing them in smaller groups by organizing your folders to hold less than 1000 images each.

 BookSmart will import your photos in a similar way to other images on your computer.
 To import your Flickr photos for your Blurb book project, first download and save them onto your desktop.

 You can initiate file downloads from your Flickr account by navigating to the album or image(s) you want to download, and clicking the download icon (downward facing arrow).
 We recommend getting them organized in a folder or two before you import them into a book creation tool.
-Once in the program, open your project and click “Get Photos” at the top of your page.
+Once in the program, open your project and click “Get Photos” on the left.
 You’ll be able to select files on your desktop by clicking “My Computer.”